DNS-API/webhook-receiver/README.md

 * The webhook-service must parse the repository URL from the submission.
     * i.e. This code runs and determines the originating repository.
 * Once parsed the details are stored in a queue.
-    * A seperate non-public component then runs.
+    * A separate non-public component then runs.